RasaHQ/starter-pack-intentless-policy/README.md

 ### Installing the beta in your own project

-To use the beta in your own project, you'll need to install the `rasa-plus` package which is a drop-in replacement for the `rasa` for Rasa Pro license holders.
+To use the beta in your own project, you'll need to install the `rasa-plus` package which is a drop-in replacement for the `rasa` package for Rasa Pro license holders.
 To access this package you need  to first add our custom Rasa Plus repository for installation with [pip](https://rasa.com/docs/rasa/installation/rasa-pro/installation/#installing-with-pip)